I love nothing better than sharing what I have learned with those who are eager to grow. If this sounds like you, we need to connect.

 Gary Wyckoff - President, Hurricane Fabric Japan Co., Ltd

 Mr. André Geßner worked for Diamonds International between the years 1998 - 2006 as creative director.
-His portfolio included designing many of our ad campaigns, including all aspect of the supporting materials and catalogues.
+His portfolio included designing many of our ad campaigns, including all aspect of the supporting materials and catalogs.

 Mr. Geßner was a big part of our expansion team and was instrumental in designing store concepts and was involved in supervising the construction aspect.

-At the time that he was employed by us we expanded to have over sixty stores in that period, to a total of over one hundred.
+At the time that he was employed by us, we expanded to have over sixty stores in that period, to a total of over one hundred.

 Jacob Hassid - Diamonds International

 Well, when I remember right: I just finished a job at MCLB (Michael Conrad & Leo Burnett) in Frankfurt/Main and started all over again as a freelancer in Berlin where I had my first design studio.
 With the time I moved slowly to Halle Saale, where the jobs were.
 Did open my photo studio and shared a graphic atelier with Jo Schaller and Niels Holger Wien.
 Lots of photography, some really nice catalog productions.
 Most of my clients were artists, art galleries, musea.
 Although Burg Giebichenstein - University of Art & Design (where I also taught photography), Bauhaus Dessau, Staatliche Textil- und Gobelinmanufaktur Halle, Kunst und Form e.V., Saxony-Anhalt Government, The Leipzig Trade Fair, etc…